Last Updated on October 10, 2023 by Samantha Harris

-Cuttlefish bones are among the best calcium supplements.
+Cuttlefish bones are among the best sources of dietary calcium for tortoises.

-Tortoises given cuttlefish are less likely to get developmental shell conditions, such as soft shell, pyramiding, and shell rot.
-Also, cuttlefish give tortoises something abrasive to grind down their beaks.
+When tortoises are given cuttlebones, they’re less likely to develop shell conditions like soft shell, pyramiding, and shell rot.
+Also, cuttlefish offer tortoises something abrasive to wear down their beaks.

 What is a Cuttlefish Bone?

 Their unique bone structure helps with buoyancy control.
-When a cuttlefish dies, its flesh dissolves, but the bones remain, so cuttlebones can be found all over the ocean.
+When a cuttlefish dies, its flesh dissolves, but the bones remain, meaning cuttlebones can be found all over the ocean.

 Cuttlefish bones are oblong, have a chalky texture, and are white.
-They’re made of 85% calcium carbonate, while the rest are minerals like phosphorus, sodium magnesium, and iron.
+They comprise 85% calcium carbonate.
+The rest are minerals like phosphorus, magnesium, and iron.

 Why Do Tortoises Need Cuttlefish Bones?

 Tortoises need calcium in their diet because much of their physiology depends on it, including their:

 Tortoises have intricate skeletal structures and need calcium for strong, healthy bones.